What is targeted therapy?

 In May 2011, the FDA approved two targeted therapy drugs, sunitinib (Sutent®) and everolimus

 (Afinitor®), for the treatment of advanced pancreatic neuroendocrine tumors (PNETs).
-Pancreatic neuroendocrine tumors account for less than 5% of all pancreatic tumors.
+Pancreatic neuroendocrine tumors account for about 6% of all pancreatic tumors.

 Other targeted therapies for pancreatic cancer are still under investigation in the laboratory or in clinical trials.
 Clinical trials are research studies that test new treatments in order to find better ways to treat pancreatic cancer.
 They provide patients the opportunity to receive a promising drug or treatment and are the only way to make progress in treating the disease.